ThisLittleWorld/ThisLittleWorld.github.io/pages/poetry.md

 	This bateless edge on his keen appetite;<BR>
 	When Collatine unwisely did not let<BR>
 	To praise the clear unmatched red and white<BR>
-	Which triumph'd in that sky of his delight,
+	Which triumph'd in that sky of his delight,<br>
-	Where mortal stars, as bright as heaven's beauties, With pure aspects did him peculiar duties.
+	Where mortal stars, as bright as heaven's beauties,<br>
+	With pure aspects did him peculiar duties.
 </div>